4 Patriotic Jell-O Dessert Recipes for the 4th of July

-Find the Vintage Molds
+How to Find Vintage Molds

-Secondary markets, either online or brick and mortar, are the places to find molds like the ones shown here.
+Secondhand markets, either online or brick and mortar, are the places to find molds like the ones shown here.
 They were very popular in their day and there are a lot of them out there.
 I expect to pay a few dollars.
 I pass on any that are dented or if the finish is scraped, because there are molds in excellent condition to be found.

-Measure the Volume of the Shape
+How to Measure the Volume of the Mold

 Use water and a measuring cup to find the volume of a particular shape.
 Then it is easy to calculate how many boxes of Jell-O of a size to use to fill it.
 A 6-oz box of Jell-O calls for 4 cups of water, and a 3-oz box calls for 2 cups of water.